AndreVarandas/clash-royale-api/README.md

 ## Getting started

 In order to use the official api, you will need a token.
-This token can be obtained at the Official API website [https://developer.clashroyale.com](https://developer.clashroyale.com).
+This token can be obtained at the Official API website [https://developer.clashroyale.com](https://developer.clashroyale.com). - For each token an ip address is associated, so make sure to use the token in the same server where you got it.

+You can also use a **proxy server** to make the requests, such as [https://docs.royaleapi.com/proxy.html](https://docs.royaleapi.com/proxy.html) - More details below in the usage section.

 Once you register and get the token, you are ready to start.